 |Deaths per 100,000 athlete-years/recruit-years|

 Risk of Sudden Cardiac Death in Young Athletes

-Risk rates within the National Collegiate Athletic Association were calculated by Dr. Harmon, et al. The study found the incidence of sudden cardiac death in male athletes to be 1 in 33,134 per year, and the incidence of SCD in female athletes to be 1 in 76,646 per year.
+Risk rates within the NCAA were calculated by Dr. Harmon, et al. The study found the incidence of SCD in male athletes to be 1 in 33,134 per year, and the incidence of SCD in female athletes to be 1 in 76,646 per year.
 These rates show that male athletes within the NCAA are more than twice as likely to suffer from an SCD.